marcboeker/go-duckdb/README.md

 defer c.Close()
 ```

-To verify your memory allocations, you can call `duckdb.VerifyAllocationCounters()` together with `-tags=debug_bindings`.
-`VerifyAllocationCounters` panics, if there are any open allocation.
-I.e., if `Close()` was not yet called for a resource.

 ## DuckDB Appender API

 If you want to use the [DuckDB Appender API](https://duckdb.org/docs/data/appender.html), you can obtain a new `Appender` by passing a DuckDB connection to `NewAppenderFromConn()`.